zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 pipelines orchestrator.
 This is a serverless GCP specific offering with minimal hassle.
 * A **container registry** for pushing and pulling the pipeline image.
-* Finally, the **Secrets Manager** to store passwords and SSL certificates.
+* Finally, the **secrets Manager** to store passwords and SSL certificates.

 ## Step 1/10 Set up a GCP project (Optional)

-As a first step it might make sense to [create](https://console.cloud.google.com/projectcreate) a separate GCP project for your zenml resources.
+As a first step it might make sense to [create](https://console.cloud.google.com/projectcreate) a separate GCP project for your ZenML resources.
 However, this step is completely optional, and you can also move forward within an existing project.
-If some resources already exist, feel free to skip the creation of the resources and simply note down the relevant information.
+If some resources already exist, feel free to skip their creation step and simply note down the relevant information.

 For simplicity, just
 open up a terminal on the side and export relevant values as we go along.
 You